50 Interesting & Fun Facts About Indiana State to Know

 Indiana has a historic automobile museum

-A red covered bridge with a white roof over water against green trees
+A red-covered bridge with a white roof, over water against green trees

 Most of the bridges in Parke County were built in the late 1800s and early 1900s

 One of the most interesting Indiana facts is the number of bridges in Parke County.
-With a whopping 31 covered bridges in one county, Parke County in Indiana is known as the covered bridge capital of the world.
-This is a title they hold proudly with a yearly Covered Bridge Festival.
-Most of their bridges were built in the late 1800s and early 1900s and are considered historic sites.
+With a whopping 31 covered bridges in one county, Parke County in Indiana is known as "The Covered Bridge Capital of the World."

 Interesting Facts About Indiana